My vision was clear at age 35 when I started nursing school and blurry by the time I finished.

 In 2015 I took a Natural Vision Workshop with Natural Vision Teacher and Wellness Coach Greg Marsh.
 At the time, I knew the key to clearer vision was relaxation, but continued to struggle with thinking there was something I had to do.
 I was still trying too see rather than allowing seeing to happen.

 During Greg’s Natural Vision Workshop I appreciated his supportive attitude and his unhurried and flexible approach.
 Greg encouraged us to play with natural vision activities, to see how we might incorporate them into our daily lives, rather than do them as separate exercises.
 Greg was coaching us as much as teaching.
-Rather than telling us what to do, he encouraged us to trust ourselves, our ideas, our intuition.
+Rather than telling us what to do, he encouraged us to trust ourselves and our intuition.
 He allowed us the time and space to experiment, explore and experience being within our bodies, as we tried out different natural and relaxing ways of using our eyes.

-His easy-going and empowering approach was new and inspiring for me.
+Greg’s easy-going and empowering approach was new and inspiring for me.
 Following the class, I decided to become a Natural Vision Teacher and Coach.
 In 2016, I took Greg’s Natural Vision Teacher and Coach training and certification program, with the intention of assisting others on their own Natural Vision Improvement journeys.